Personal responsibility—what comes to mind when you hear this phrase?

 “Blame is the water in which many dreams and relationships drown” is the quote from behavioral scientist Steve Maraboli.
 What he’s saying is: be accountable.
 Because accountability shows that you are able to accept the consequences of your actions, decisions, and mistakes.

-Personal responsibility is an essential element to building character.
-However, it’s not something you are born with, but it’s something you can learn.
+Personal responsibility is an essential element in building character.
+However, it’s not something you are born with; it’s something you can learn.

 You are what you consistently do.
 Your habits shape your character.

-— Jon Butcher, author of Mindvalley’s Lifebook Quest
+— Jon Butcher, trainer of Mindvalley’s Lifebook Quest

 By leveling up your responsible behavior with your responsible attitude, it’ll lead you to self-love and ultimately, success.